 4) Link to samples of your work

 Your email should be well-written, but beyond that, so should your other guest posts.
-Editors don’t want to have to have an awkward discussion about content quality down the line.
+Editors don’t want to have an awkward discussion about content quality down the line.

 Link to a few samples of your work, and let them know where they can learn more about your business if they’re interested.